Kobee Installation Guide

 3. Uninstall the current Kobee Server, Agent and Commandline.
 See Uninstalling Kobee for more information.
 Don’t remove the INSTALL_DIR of the uninstalled version yet.

-4. Configure the installer of the new ALM.
+4. Configure the installer of the new Kobee.
 You can use the values set in the INSTALL_DIR/install.properties of the uninstalled version to set the values in the install.properties file of the new version.
 It’s not recommended to copy the old install.properties over the new, since the structure of the file may have changed in the new version.

 6. Migrate the Kobee database to the new version.